Agramm18/Patient_Management_System_v.05/docs/project_info/RECRUITER.md

 # Recruiter Overview

-Last synchronized: 2026-06-07.
+Last synchronized: 2026-06-16.

 Patient Management System V5.01 is a Java 21 console-based learning and portfolio project.
-It demonstrates the incremental development of a larger database-backed application with authentication, account security, access-management foundations, and technical documentation.
+It demonstrates the incremental development of a larger database-backed application with authentication, account security, runtime-session modeling, access-management foundations, first role-aware menu routing, and technical documentation.

 ## Demonstrated Skills